MeaningOfLights/AzureTraining/Hands-On-Labs-That-Work/10-Building-Windows-VM.md

 6. Click OK.

+7. Set the Select inbound ports to allow Port 80 as well as port 3389.

 > By default, Azure will create a virtual network, network interface, and public IP for your VM.
 PLease note it is not trivial to change the networking options after the VM has been created so always double-check the network assignments on services you create in Azure.

 #### 2.10.5 VM Management